waitinfuture/emapreduce/intl.en-US/SmartData/Use JindoFS in EMR V3.29.X/Use JindoFS in block storage mode.md

 1. Go to the SmartData service.

+    1. Log on to the [EMR console](https://emr.console.aliyun.com/).

-    1. 2.
-In the top navigation bar, select the region where your cluster resides.
+    2. In the top navigation bar, select the region where your cluster resides.
 Select the resource group as required.
 By default, all resources of the account appear.

     3. Click the **Cluster Management** tab.